mklabs/tabtab/readme.md

 ## Features

+- Supports **zsh**, **fish** and **bash**
-- Binary to manage and discover completion
+- CLI tool to manage and discover completion.
-- Automatic completion from help output
+- Automatic completion from `package.json` config
+- Or using an EventEmitter based API
+- Manual or Automatic installation using system dirs (ex. `/usr/share/bash-completion/completions` for bash).
+- A way to install completion script for a given shell on `npm install`, gently asking the user for install location.
-- `tabtab install` in package.json install script creates the completion file on user system
+  - `tabtab install` in package.json install script creates the completion file on user system.
-- Automatic completion with package.json `completion|tabtab` property

 ## Documentation